SviatSloboda/MightyPC/README.md

-My pet project is geared towards practical use in real enterprises in the future.
+My capstone project is geared towards practical use in real enterprises in the future.